trunk-io/docs/code-quality/setup-and-installation/prevent-new-issues.md

 ### Prevent Issues On Commits

-Code Quality can automatically run formatters on each commit to new formatting from appearing in your commit history.
+Code Quality can automatically run formatters on each commit to prevent new formatting from appearing in your commit history.
 Code Quality uses a Git hook to automate this process.
 Formatting changes will automatically be applied to what you commit.

 <pre class="language-shell"><code class="lang-shell"><strong>trunk actions enable trunk-fmt-pre-commit
 </strong></code></pre>

 ### Prevent Issues Before Push

-Code Quality can automatically run linters and formatters on each commit to new formatting from appearing in your commit history.
+Code Quality can automatically run linters and formatters on each commit to prevent new formatting from appearing in your commit history.
 Code Quality uses a Git hook to automate this process.
 This will flag lint issues so they never make it into your PRs.

 ```bash
 trunk actions enable trunk-check-pre-push